Cons of DIY Home Security Systems

 Not Professionally Installed

 The importance of having your system set up by a professional with experience can't be overstated.
 DIY systems are deceptively tricky to install.
 Manufactures of these systems often claim that the setup is easy, quick, and straightforward.
-However, the install time is 7 hours on average, with the first 4 hours spent struggling with the system before calling customer service.
+However, the install time is an average of 7 hours , with the first 4 hours spent struggling with the system before calling customer service.
 Because of this, roughly 40% of people who purchase these systems return them within one month.

-An experienced installer can set up a system without wondering how all the pieces are supposed to fit together, and they can do it far more quickly.
-Our technicians, for example, can install a system typically in under 2 hours.
+An experienced installer can set up a system without wondering how all the pieces are supposed to fit together, so they can do it far more quickly and with less errors.
+Our technicians, for example, can install a complete security system in under 2 hours.
 There's no need to deal with tech support.
 You can breathe easy knowing all the right boxes have been checked and everything is guaranteed to work.

 You Are Stuck with Any Problems